Efficient Dual-domain Image Dehazing with Haze Prior Perception: Related Work

-Recent studies have explored frequency-domain techniques for single-image dehazing.
-Nehete et al.\cite{10678201} propose a two-stage network that processes amplitude and phase separately.
-WSAMF-Net\cite{9893197} integrates spatial and frequency features using a wavelet-based spatial attention module.
-Cui et al.\cite{10377428} introduce a dual-domain selection mechanism to extract key features from both domains.
-However, they only suppress low-frequency components without global spectral modulation, and their spatial attention fails to accurately localize degraded regions.
-Yu et al.\cite{CUI2025111074} propose a dual-guided framework to fuse spatial and frequency cues, but their amplitude-driven phase reconstruction may propagate errors when amplitude features are corrupted.

-These methods demonstrate the promise of frequency-aware restoration.
-However, most of them rely on shallow fusion strategies with loosely coupled dual-branch designs.
-They lack explicit alignment of degradation information across domains, which limits the integration of complementary features.
+\textbf{Frequency-domain dehazing methods.} Recent studies have explored frequency-domain techniques for dehazing.
+Nehete et al.~\cite{10678201} propose a two-stage network for amplitude and phase processing.
+Cui et al.~\cite{10377428} introduce a dual-domain selection mechanism but focus mainly on suppressing low frequencies without full global spectral modulation.
+Their spatial attention also struggles with precise haze localization.
+Yu et al.~\cite{CUI2025111074} introduce a dual-guided framework, but their phase reconstruction may propagate errors if amplitude features are corrupted.
+These methods demonstrate the potential of frequency-aware dehazing, but often rely on loosely coupled designs that lack explicit degradation alignment across domains, which limits the integration of complementary features.